 So how DO you skate to where the puck is going?

-- Uncovered immediate new business needs – $300K, $600K in business that was leaking out to competitors.
-If increasing Revenues this year is on your radar, you’ll drive sales as an ancillary benefit, even though you’re not selling.
+- In several cases, clients have uncovered immediate new business needs: $300K in one case, $600K in another.
+In both cases, that was business that was leaking out to competitors.
+If increasing revenues this year is on your radar, you’ll drive sales as an ancillary benefit, even though you’re not selling.
 That creates an immediate ROI for your time and theirs.

-- Discovered the dissatisfiers their customers had jumped ship for the competition… or about to… and been able to take action to deal with the issues and concerns constructively and stop the bleeding – also an ancillary benefit that provides more value to your customers with great ROI for you.
+- Almost every time, clients discovered the dissatisfiers their customers forced their customers to jump ship for the competition and were able to take action to deal with the issues and concerns constructively and stop the bleeding – also an ancillary benefit that provides more value to your customers with great ROI for you.

-- Learned what their customers really wanted and needed when doing business with them… and responded with new value add.
+- In every case, they’ve learned what their customers really wanted and needed when doing business with them… and have found opportunities to respond with new value add that enhanced their competitive advantage.

 Channel Your Inner Sam